d3vNiks/d3vNiks.github.io/README.md

 I love practical projects that push my skills further.
 Some ongoing and planned projects include:

-- **Wingo Prediction Telegram Bot:** An automation bot predicting results for a gambling game with real-time updates
+- **Prediction Telegram Bot:** An automation bot predicting results for a gambling game with real-time updates
 - **Temp Mail Web App:** A user-friendly temp mail client powered by reliable APIs with dark mode and inbox refresh features
 - **Domain Marketplace:** A full-stack website to list, manage, and sell domain names
 - **Security Scripts:** Bash and Python scripts to automate pentesting workflows and vulnerability scanning